eurog33k/luna/README.md

 ## Sample Data

-I've provided a SQL script that you might want to use to load up a MySQL table for testing Luna.
-The script creates a Contacts table and loads it with 500 sample (fake) contact records.
+I've provided a SQL scripts that you might want to use to load up a MySQL, PostgreSQL or SQLite table for testing Luna.
+The scripts create a Contacts table and load it with 500 sample (fake) contact records.

 I've also provided a Paw file that you can use to make API calls.
 Paw is a REST client for the Mac.
 For details, visit: https://luckymarmot.com/paw

+A Postman file that you can use to make API calls has been included as well.
+Postman is a REST client for Mac, Windows, Linux.
+For details, visit: https://www.getpostman.com/

 ## Developed By

 Tim Dietrich: http://timdietrich.me/

 ## Special Thanks